xexiu/Python_React_Blockchain/README.md

 - How the React engine works under the hood, and how React applies hooks.
 - CORS - and how to get over the CORS error properly.
 - How to build a pagination system.

+** Create a virtual environment **

+- Execute the following command: `python -m venv blockchain-env`

+** Activate the virtual environment **

+- Execute the following command; `source blockchain-env/bin/activate`

+# Install Requirements (install all packages)

+- Check what are the requirements/packages inside the requirements.txt file
+- Install them (packages) using the command: `pip install -r requirements.txt`

+** Run the tests (Make sure to activate the virtual env first) **

+- Execute the command: `python -m pytest backend/tests`